hilbix/timestart/README.txt

 reached.
 So put that into the application logic which sends the signal.

 # $Log$
+# Revision 1.2  2011-10-13 00:14:14  tino
+# Bugfix and minor improvements.
+Statistics with SIGWINCH added
+#
 # Revision 1.1  2011-09-12 15:14:18  tino
 # first version
 #